langhamerm/PCC-2Gen/04-React/homework/homework_instructions.md

 For this assignment, you'll create a memory game with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

-### Submission on BCS
+### Submission via Email/Slack

-* **This assignment must be deployed.** * Please submit both the deployed GitHub Pages link to your homework AND the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ### Instructions